 By Jason Hink

-Happy Birthday to Me, recently released on Mill Creek Entertainment’s 10-movie DVD compilation, Shadow Stalkers, is a unique entry in the early slasher era.
+Happy Birthday to Me, released on a Mill Creek Entertainment 10-movie DVD compilation, Shadow Stalkers, and more recently in a great-looking Blu-ray with VHS-inspired packaging, is a unique entry in the early slasher era.
 Released in 1981, what this Canadian thriller lacks in gore and elaborate kills, it makes up for in style and mystery, even if it’s a bit, uhh, contrived.
 But we’re talking about slasher films here!
 You know, Halloween!
 Friday the 13th!
 So what’s wrong with a little contrivance to link all these killings together in a neat little package by movie’s end? that’s what I thought…so just shut up, pour yourself a drink and dim the lights; we’re not gonna think too hard about this.

 Directed by J. Lee Thompson and starring Melissa Sue Anderson (What!?
 Yes, it’s Mary Ingalls from Little House on the Prairie, my mother’s favorite show) and Glenn Ford(!), Happy Birthday to Me begins with a well-staged stalking of a high school girl in a darkened parking lot, the first of six brutal killings of the so-called “Top 10” that take place over the course of the film (the “Top 10” being the 10 most affluent, high-society kids at the school).
 After meeting the cast of fresh faces attending Crawford Academy, an uppity prep school for rich folk, we watch as the kids are knocked off in increasingly creative fashion, one by one, until only only a few remain.
 The bind that ties them together?
 Virginia “Ginny” Wainwright (Anderson), who we learn later has undergone some sort of strange, freaky brain surgery, and who thinks that perhaps she is the one committing the crimes, without knowing it.